ocallam6/STLF-Eirgrid/README.md

   Need to add variables for prediction_step and val_preappended_values

+# Data Analysis
+Not very important but may be useful, need to change the directory calling in the functions.

  If this code is ever used again or for enquiries please let me know at ocallam6@tcd.ie